Yom HaZikaron History & Customs

 Yom HaZikaron begins with an official ceremony at the Western Wall, as the flag of Israel is lowered to half staff.
 Places of entertainment are closed for the day by law.
 Radio and television stations play programs about Israel's wars and show programming that conveys the somber mood of the day.

-As on Yom HaShoah, an air raid siren is played twice during Yom HaZikaron.
+As on Yom HaShoah (Holocaust Remembrance Day), an air raid siren plays twice in Israel during Yom HaZikaron.
 During the sirens’ soundings, the entire country comes to a complete stop: bulldozers are turned off, cranes hang empty in the air, and cars get parked on the sides of streets as their occupants stand silently alongside their vehicles.
-The first siren marks the beginning of Memorial Day and the second is sounded immediately prior to the public recitation of prayers in military cemeteries.
+The first siren marks the beginning of Israel's Memorial Day, and the second is sounded immediately prior to the public recitation of prayers in military cemeteries.

 The day officially draws to a close in the evening at the official ceremony of Israel Independence Day on Mount Herzl, when the flag of Israel is returned to full staff.
 Scheduling Yom HaZikaron right before Yom HaAtzmaut is intended to remind people of the sacrifice soldiers and their families and friends have paid for Israel's independence and security.
 This transition shows the importance of this day among Israelis, most of whom have served in the armed forces or have a connection with people who were killed during military service.

 - Host a ceremony at your synagogue or school commemorating the day, where you can read out names of fallen soldiers that can be found in the official Israeli database (you can ask a rabbi or a teacher to help with the translation).